phalcon/blog/data/posts/2013-04-08-tutorial-creating-a-custom-models-initializer.md

-## Tutorial: Creating a custom model's initializer with Annotations

 This tutorial is oriented to an intermediate/advanced audience.
 We'll explain how to create a custom model's initializer via annotations that can be easily modified/adapted to initialize collections, plugins, etc.

 ### Bootstrap